maticnetwork/metamask-provider/README.md

 # metamask-provider

-Metamask provider to connect Matic Network
+Metamask provider to connect Matic Network.
+In future, plan is to use mm-plugin to handle multiple networks.

 ### Installation